 Lisa Highton, Publisher of Two Roads

-I started Two Roads in 2011 – concentrating on a dozen or so books a year – predominantly fiction now but with some non-fiction.
+I started Two Roads in 2011 – concentrating on twelve to fifteen books a year – roughly half fiction and non-fiction.
 Strong narrative led stories, brilliantly written – simple really.
 This small number allows us to concentrate on publishing books thoroughly and devoting that necessary time and attention.
 Two Roads is a wonderful opportunity to seek out the best books I can find and to be involved with every aspect of their publishing.
 Nothing makes me happier than making those connections between an author and readers … I am very lucky.

 I was born in a tiny village perched on a hill near Torino, north-west Italy, surrounded by dark, silent woods and the imposing shape of the Alps.
 I decided to shake things up a bit when I was 10 and started travelling with my family in the summer, studying English and exploring places as diverse as the Scottish mining village of Fallin, the quiet suburban town of Woking, and the exciting cities of Edinburgh, Dublin and Vancouver.